Attracting funding: writing and applying for postdoctoral fellowships

 *All times are UK time.

-At the end of this course participants will:
+At the end of this course participants will have:

-- have been introduced to the principles of good information visualisation;
+- been introduced to the funding application process;

 Who is the course for?

-This course is designed for PhD students and early career researchers from any discipline.
-No prior experience is necessary and the course is open to all.
+This course is designed for PhD students (2nd year onwards) and early career postdocs working in scientific disciplines.
+No prior experience of writing funding applications is necessary and the course is open to all.
 Please note that this course will be online only.

-The above content will be delivered as a live webinar via Zoom.
-At the end of the session, participants will be given access to an additional, optional online training course, Intellectual Property Essentials, which they can complete in their own time on the Electv Online Training School.
+The above content will be delivered as a live webinar via Zoom in the morning (0930 – 1230) of 9th September.
+At the end of the session, participants will be given access to Part 2 of the course: an additional, optional online training course for them to complete in their own time on the Electv Online Training School.

 Who is the instructor?